 Why is now a good time to start?
 Because there will be a need for dental assistants once we see this pandemic end.
 Even before the coronavirus, dental assisting was an in-demand career choice.
-According to the Bureau of Labor Statistics, employment of dental assistants is projected to grow 11% from 2018 to 2028.

 The dental industry is considered essential, but routine procedures are not taking place during the current pandemic, which has caused an interruption and slowdown in business for many dental offices.
 While the coronavirus pandemic has caused a lot of disruption, there are some benefits that will come from it.
 Below, we will talk about some of the future demands in the dental field after the coronavirus.

 Since patients are not able to just stroll into the dental office and many offices are closed for business during this uncertainty, patients have found that they are being notified in different ways.
 Dental offices have adapted and have reached out to their patients in many ways, including voicemail, texts, websites, mail, and even social media.

 In addition, offices have created additional screening protocols for those patients who do need immediate or emergency care.
 These screening protocols help the dentist better understand what is going on with the patient and how to provide the best care.